syscrafts/Chat-App/README.md

 This chat application is made for my university coursework.

-A full-stack real-time chat and threaded forum application with **End-to-End Encryption**, built with Next.js, Node.js, PostgreSQL, and Socket.IO.
+A full-stack real-time chat and threaded forum application with End-to-End Encryption, built with Next.js, Node.js, PostgreSQL, and Socket.IO.

 ---